Last modified: 2023-07-03 by

 Ivan Sache, 4 January 2004

-The arms of Savoy have probably the same origin as the flag of the Sovereign Order of Malta.
-The flag may have been given by the Pope to Amédée of Savoy, when he was sent to fight the "Infidels" in the eastern part of the Mediterranean sea.
+The arms of Savoy have the same origin as the flag of the Sovereign Order of Malta.
+These may have been given by the Pope to Amédée of Savoy, when he was sent to fight the "Infidels" in the eastern part of the Mediterranean sea.
 A link with the Crusades is also possible.

 Ivan Sache & Pascal Vagnat, 4 January 2004

-Such a flag should never, ever, be considered as "the" flag of Savoy.
+Such a flag should never, ever, be considered as a flag of Savoy.
 The real flag of Savoy can be seen everywhere there, especially in Annecy, and is a simple and elegant banner of arms, a white cross on a red field.
-I cannot see any good reason but commercial to produce "another" flag of Savoy.
+I cannot see any good reason but commercial to produce another flag of Savoy.